One of the most common questions I get on Twitter is about the simplest or quickest way to improve.

 I promise you, the best players aren't making practice swings thinking about all the mechanical things they don't want to do, or the places they don't want the ball to end up.
 They're thinking about the swing they're trying to make, and seeing the shot go where they want it to go.

-HANK HANEY, a Golf Digest Teaching Professional, runs Hank Haney International Junior Golf Academy, Hilton Head.
+HANK HANEY, a Golf Digest Teaching Professional, a Golf Digest 50 Best Teachers in America and runs Hank Haney International Junior Golf Academy, Hilton Head.